How do I enroll my child?

 Are the children outside all the time?

-At the Ann Arbor Forest School, as long as conditions are safe, we go outside every day.
-As experienced teachers in outdoor education, Tara designs the day’s activities to manage the well-being of every child—and makes sure parents know how to properly dress their children for the weather.
-If necessary, we will move our activities inside the Malletts Creek branch of the public library.
-We close when the Ann Arbor Public Schools close due to inclement weather.
+At the Ann Arbor Forest School, as long as conditions are safe, we hold class.
+As experienced teachers in outdoor education, Tara and Casey design the day’s activities to manage the well-being of every child—and makes sure parents know how to properly dress their children for the weather.
+We do not have an indoor facility and close when weather conditions are unsafe to be outside (e.g. lighting, high winds, freezing rain, freezing temperatures).

 How do we keep warm in winter?